lenny

 • Systemic pressures

 Facilitate a discussion based on this slide.
 Encourage teachers to share specific examples from their experience in a constructive manner.
+(Visual Suggestion: Image of diverse teachers discussing, or a representation of various stressors like juggling many tasks.)

 The Ripple Effect: Impact of Burnout